blacksmithgu/obsidian-dataview/README.md

 #### Using Dataview Types In Your Own Plugin

 Dataview publishes TypeScript typings for all of its APIs onto NPM (as `blacksmithgu/obsidian-dataview`).
-For instructions on how to set up development using Dataview, see (setup instructions)[https://blacksmithgu.github.io/obsidian-dataview/plugin/develop-against-dataview].
+For instructions on how to set up development using Dataview, see [setup instructions](https://blacksmithgu.github.io/obsidian-dataview/plugin/develop-against-dataview/).

 ## Support